-New Year’s Resolutions have become almost a joke for most of us.
-How many of us make resolutions every year, knowing that before the New Year rolls in, they will be broken?
-Some of the most common resolutions are to eat healthier, get more exercise, and save money.
+New Year’s resolutions have become almost a joke for most of us.
+How many of us make resolutions every year, knowing that they will be broken before the new year rolls in?
+Some of the most common resolutions are to eat healthier, exercise more, and save money.
 Most things we do are more fun with a buddy, so here are some New Year’s resolutions for dog owners that may help you and your four-legged best friend succeed with your goals in the new year!

 Another huge favorite of mine is the new Radiant 3-in-1 Flashlight from Nite Ize.
 In fact, I bought two of them for Christmas gifts this year!!
 Not only is it a super bright (250 lumens) flashlight, but it has seven modes, including a lantern feature!!
 No excuse for not getting exercise in the evening!

-New Year’s Resolution: Get More Rest
+Get More Rest

-Most of us could use more rest (more rest might make us more energetic for all this new exercise) and your dog would probably appreciate a new bed.
+Most of us could use more rest (which might make us more energetic for all this new exercise) and your dog would probably appreciate a new bed.
 In fact, the Bella Orthopedic Mattress is so amazingly supportive and comfortable, I wish they made one for me!
 This is the first bed I’ve seen that is designed so that even big dogs don’t sink to the floor!

 Check out the beautiful Laura Ashley® Pillow, Roll-Away and Cuddler Dog Beds from Beatrice Home Fashions.
-We also have new Jacquard Pillow Beds and Chenille Pillow Beds that will give your pup the best sleep ever, ensuring he’ll be ready stick with that exercise/play program!
+We also have new Jacquard Pillow Beds and Chenille Pillow Beds that will give your pup the best sleep ever, ensuring they’ll be ready stick with that exercise/play program!

-New Year’s Resolution: Learn a New Skill
+Learn a New Skill

-Remember that when training any new behaviors, reward the effort and keep the training sessions short.
+Remember that when training any new behaviors, you should reward the effort and keep the training sessions short.
 Most dogs love learning new behaviors, but short, positive sessions are more fun for you and your dog.
 Always end each session with a “win,” even if it is just doing a simple behavior that your dog has done many times before!
 Your enthusiasm will be contagious and your dog will look forward to the next session.
 If you need any help with training questions, please email or call me anytime!

-New Year’s Resolution: Travel More Often
+Travel More Often

 If you’ve been bitten by the travel bug, consider taking a vacation where your dog can accompany you.
 A quick internet search will reward you with a plethora of pet-friendly accommodations and activities all over the country.
 Keep in mind that if you fly with your pet, you should check with the airline in advance to make sure your crate is compliant, as well as what medical records you need to bring with your pet.
 If you’re traveling by car, make sure your dog is safe, either in a car seat (for small dogs) or with a seat belt restraint (for larger dogs).